-The Effect of Vehicle Weight on Stopping Distance.
-The heavier the vehicle, the more work the brakes must do to stop it, and the more heat they absorb.
-But the brakes, tires, springs, and shock absorbers on heavy vehicles are designed to work best when the vehicle is fully loaded.
-Empty trucks require greater stopping distances because an empty vehicle has less traction.
+The heavier the vehicle, the more work the brakes must do to stop it and the more heat they absorb.
+But the brakes, tires, springs and shock absorbers on heavy vehicles are designed to work best when the vehicle is fully loaded.
+Empty trucks require greater stopping distance because an empty vehicle has less traction.

-2.6.2 - Matching Speed to the Road Surface
+2.6.2 - Matching speed to the road surface